Virtual AI Agents: What they are & how to deploy

 ServiceNow, a leading platform for IT service management (ITSM), has its own popular Virtual Agent.
 It’s an AI powered chatbot built directly into the ServiceNow platform to help employees and customers resolve common requests.
 For example, an employee can ask it to reset a password or check the status of an IT ticket.
 ServiceNow reported that by using its own virtual agent internally, it was able to reduce certain back office workloads by a massive 52%.

-The Major Benefits of Using Virtual Agents AI
+The biggest benefits of using Virtual Agents AI

 Companies that deploy virtual agents see transformative results across the board.

-Cost Reduction: By automating routine tasks, virtual agents can significantly lower operational costs.
-Juniper Research predicted businesses would save over $8 billion annually by 2022 thanks to this technology.
+- Cost Reduction: By automating routine tasks, virtual agents can significantly lower operational costs.

-24/7 Availability: Bots don’t sleep.
-They provide around the clock support, including on weekends and holidays, ensuring customers can get help whenever they need it.
-According to the 2018 State of Chatbots report (Drift, SurveyMonkey Audience, Salesforce, and myclever), 24-hour service (64%) was the top expected benefit of chatbots among US consumers.
+- 24/7 Availability: Bots don’t sleep.
+They provide around the clock support, including on weekends and holidays, ensuring customers can get help whenever they need it. .

 Top Use Cases for Virtual Agents AI